dragonfly-science/dragonfly-website/content/people/senior-data-scientist/content.md

 but also lead work streams when required.

 Applicants are expected to have

- * in-depth understanding of - and practice with - statistical modelling,
+  - an in-depth understanding of, and practice with, statistical modelling,
- * knowledge of modern software development practice,
+  - a knowledge of modern software development practice,
- * the ability to communicate scientific and mathematical ideas,
+  - the ability to communicate scientific and mathematical ideas,
- * strong written and verbal communication skills,
+  - strong written and verbal communication skills,
- * a graduate degree in a quantitative science, or equivalent experience.
+  - a graduate degree in a quantitative science, or equivalent experience.

 The role is offered as a permanent position, with salary depending on experience.
 The role is New Zealand based.
 Dragonfly has an office in